noah1400/c64vm/CONTRIBUTING.md

 # Contributing to c64vm

 Thank you for considering contributing to the **c64vm** project!
-We appreciate your interest in making this virtual machine even better.
+I appreciate your interest in making this virtual machine even better.
 By contributing, you can help shape the future of the project, fix issues, and add exciting features.

 Before you start, please take a moment to read the guidelines outlined below.
 These guidelines will help ensure that your contributions align with the project's goals and maintain a collaborative environment.

-## Code of Conduct

-Please note that by participating in this project, you are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
-This code outlines the behavior we expect from contributors and ensures a respectful and inclusive environment for everyone.

 ## Getting Started